2012 was good to us.

 We chatted while he worked the fish.
 He was from Persembe, a small town up the coast.
 Yes, fishing is hard work, but he likes it, he told us.
 "I like to be on the water."
 The anchovies were late this year, he said, and it would be a small catch.
 No one knows why.
 But the season's ongoing bonito haul was epic.

-Baffling and wonderful and, sometimes, ovewhelming, this kindness that strikes like a lightning bolt out of nowhere.
+Baffling and wonderful and, sometimes, ovewhelming, this kindness that strikes out of nowhere like a lightning bolt.
 Is it a very American thing to feel an urge, a need, to reciprocate?
 Sometimes we do, when we're able.
 Often we're not, and we can't help but feel sad about that.

 I don't know where it comes from, this outsized Turkish hospitality that is so often offered in expectation of absolutely nothing in return.
-Something, maybe, to aspire to in 2013.
+It's something we are grateful for as we enter a new year.
+Something, perhaps, to aspire to.